discos/characterization/docs/user.rst

 .. topic:: Abstract

    Each section of this chapter explains how to run a particular procedure.
-   When you follow the examples, we assume that you are at the root directory of the project, and that you have already activated the Pyhon virtual environment, as illustrated below:
+   When you execute the commands, we assume that you are at the root directory of the project, and that you have already activated the Pyhon virtual environment, as illustrated below: